GooglyBlox/wizard-quotes/README.md

 Visit the website [here](https://wizard-quotes.googlyblox.repl.co).

 ## Contributing
-Contributions are very welcome!
+Contributions are welcome!
 If you have a wizard quote or image you'd like to add, feel free to make a pull request.
 <sup><sub>*This does also include AI-generated wizard quotes/images - so if you have some time to kill with ChatGPT or some spare DALL-E/Midjourney tokens, then please consider contributing!*</sub></sup>